MJDorcelien/6177-Final/README.md

 ```

 ### /vi/azure/scores
+Qualities of this endpoints:
+- Description
+    - Arranges the sentences from the parameter into 3 arrays based on their sentiment analysis: positive, neutral, and negative.
+This is done by comparing confidence scores of the individual sentences.
-This endpoint is a GET method with 0 parameters.
+- GET method
-This endpoint allows a user to view the sentiment analysis on the following phrase: I love this product!
-Its fantastic".
+- 1 parameter
+    - string parameter
+    - this value is the text that's given to the sentiment analysis api to be analyzed
+- JSON response
+    - string: the sentence submitted for sentiment analysis

+Response input used for this example: I really like the product. it was easy to use. it was okay. it was not good.

 **Swagger**